-- In 2022, California was the seventh-largest producer of crude oil among the 50 states, and, as of January 2022, the state ranked third in crude oil refining capacity. - California is the largest consumer of jet fuel and second-largest consumer of motor gasoline among the 50 states. - In 2020, California was the second-largest total energy consumer among the states, but its per capita energy consumption was less than in all but three other states. - In 2022, renewable resources, including hydroelectric power and small-scale, customer-sited solar power, accounted for 49% of California's in-state electricity generation.
-Natural gas fueled another 42%.
-Nuclear power supplied almost all the rest. - In 2022, California was the fourth-largest electricity producer in the nation.
-The state was also the nation's third-largest electricity consumer, and additional needed electricity supplies came from out-of-state generators.
+- In 2021, California was the seventh-largest producer of crude oil among the 50 states, and, as of January 2021, it ranked third in crude oil refining capacity. - California is the largest consumer of jet fuel and second-largest consumer of motor gasoline among the 50 states and, the state accounted for 15% of the nation's jet fuel consumption and 10% of motor gasoline consumption in 2020. - In 2019, California was the second-largest total energy consumer among the states, but its per capita energy consumption was less than in all other states except Rhode Island, due in part to its mild climate and its energy efficiency programs. - In 2021, California was the nation's top producer of electricity from solar, geothermal, and biomass energy.
+The state was fourth in the nation in conventional hydroelectric power generation, down from second in 2019, in part because of drought and increased water demand. - In 2021, California was the fourth-largest electricity producer in the nation, but the state was also the nation's second-largest consumer of electricity, and in 2020, it received about 30% of its electricity supply from generating facilities outside of California, including imports from Mexico.